 What We Know:

-- The available COVID-19 vaccines are safe and effective.
+- The available COVID-19 vaccines and boosters are safe and effective.
 The U.S. Food and Drug Administration (FDA) has stringent standards that vaccine developers must meet.
 All vaccines that are distributed in the U.S. are rigorously tested in large clinical trials and continue to be monitored.
 [Individuals are encouraged to contact their healthcare provider if they have questions or concerns about any of the available vaccines.]

 - There is a proven link that being infected with COVID-19 increases the risk of having a blood clot, and COVID-19 vaccination dramatically reduces the risk of COVID-19-associated blood clots.
 Current data show that the benefits of COVID-19 vaccination far outweigh the risks.